Articles and Guides.

 In general, the offences that can attract double demerit points are speeding, mobile phone usage, not wearing a seatbelt, and not wearing a helmet when riding a motorcycle.

-The threat of double demerits might make the ordinary motorist think twice about speeding during holiday periods but they’re not as effective in changing long-term behaviours, according to a spokesperson for Queensland’s Department of Transport and Main Roads.
+The threat of double demerits might make the ordinary motorist think twice about speeding during holiday periods, but they’re less effective in changing long-term behaviours, according to a spokesperson for Queensland’s Department of Transport and Main Roads.

 “There is no proven safety or deterrent benefit for enforcing double demerit points during holiday periods only,” the spokesperson says.
 “It’s more effective to enforce double demerit points for repeat offenders all year round as this directly addresses recidivist behaviour.”